Workshop - The Venice that Made Bellini (2015)

 King's Manor, York, 20 November 2015

-Organised jointly by the Department of History of Art and the National Gallery in London, The Venice that Made Bellini workshop held at King's Manor in York on 20 November 2015 brought together a number of international scholars, both to reveal new evidence and to ask questions about the ways in which Venice mobilised artworks and architectural works in the early Quattrocento.
+Convened by Dr Emanuele Lugli (University of York), The Venice that Made Bellini workshop held at King's Manor in York on 20 November 2015 brought together a number of international scholars, both to reveal new evidence and to ask questions about the ways in which Venice mobilised artworks and architectural works in the early Quattrocento.

-Head of Department Professor Liz Prettejohn opened the workshop.
-Dr Emanuele Lugli gave the first presentation, Venice's Cultural Energies, 1400-1451.
-An Introduction; Dr Daniel Wallace Maze spoke about Young Giovanni Bellini; and Professor Amanda Lillie led a roundtable discussion with Dr Beverly Louise Brown.
+Head of Department Professor Liz Prettejohn opened the workshop; Dr Lugli gave the first presentation, Venice's Cultural Energies, 1400-1451.
+An Introduction; Dr Daniel Wallace Maze spoke about Young Giovanni Bellini; and Professor Amanda Lillie (University of York) led a roundtable discussion with Dr Beverly Louise Brown.

-Dr Caroline Campbell, Curator of Italian Paintings before 1500 at the National Gallery, spoke about Bellini and the Santo.
+Dr Caroline Campbell, Curator of Italian Paintings before 1500 at the National Gallery, spoke about Bellini and the Santo in Padua.

 Other speakers were: